tobealive/docs/docs/concepts/compile-time/constants.md

 # Compile time constants

 V provides access to some constants at compile time.
-At compile time, they are replaced by specific values.

 - `@FN` – name of the current V function
 - `@METHOD` – ReceiverType.MethodName